-- (t) For each art gallery permit, fifty dollars; - (u) For each wine packaging permit, two hundred dollars; - (v) For each lodging and entertainment license, seventy-five dollars; - (w) For each manager's permit, one hundred dollars.
+(t) For each retail establishment permit, up to two hundred dollars;

+(u) For each wine packaging permit, two hundred dollars;

+(v) For each lodging and entertainment license, seventy-five dollars;

+(w) For each manager's permit, one hundred dollars.

 (2) Notwithstanding the amount specified for any fee in subsection (1) of this section, the executive director by rule, or as otherwise provided by law, may reduce the amount of one or more of the fees if necessary pursuant to section 24-75-402 (3) to reduce the uncommitted reserves of the fund to which all or any portion of one or more of the fees is credited.
 After the uncommitted reserves of the fund are sufficiently reduced, the executive director, by rule or as otherwise provided by law, may increase the amount of one or more of the fees as provided in section 24-75-402 (4).